 The 2026 event

-Mayor Ed Stern said the city met with the tribal council before finalizing plans, citing both the 2019 tragedy at Waterfront Park and concerns about fireworks debris in Liberty Bay.
+Mayor Stern said the city met with the tribal council before finalizing plans, citing both the 2019 tragedy at Waterfront Park and concerns about fireworks debris in Liberty Bay.
 Council voted unanimously on May 20 to draw up to $21,000 from city reserves to fund the drone show.

 Full story from the Kitsap Sun →